 Credit Memo Format

-These accounting forms should also be numbered with running serial numbers to help track, file and to provide an easy reference if your customer calls and wants to discuss the contents and terms of the memo.
+- Serial Number: These accounting forms should be numbered with running serial numbers to help track, file and to provide an easy reference if your customer calls and wants to discuss the contents and terms of the memo.

 The body of a credit memo consists of a description of why the document is issued.
 Be sure to indicate the invoice number you are referring to and relevant information about the error being addressed.
 List the correct pricing, product type or quantity and the net amount that should be credited to the customer.